Lemon Mint Seeds

 | Common Name | Lemon Mint / Eau de Cologne Mint |

-Lemon Mint is best grown in pots, so pair it with other container-loving herbs or flowers:
+Lemon Mint is best grown in its own pot; pair it with these other container-loving varieties from our range to create a useful and fragrant display:

 - 🌿 Thai Basil: The Aromatic Duo.
-Both herbs have a unique anise/citrus undertone.
-Growing them in pots next to each other creates a wonderful "fusion" herb station for summer cooking.
+Both of these herbs feature a unique citrus and spice undertone.
+Growing them in separate pots next to each other creates a wonderful "fusion" station for adventurous summer cooking.

 - 🌼 Calendula 'Art Shades': The Colour Pop.
-The bright orange of Calendula looks fantastic against the dark, purplish-green leaves of Lemon Mint.
-Both are edible, making for a beautiful and useful container display.
+The vibrant apricot and orange tones of Calendula look spectacular against the dark, glossy leaves of Lemon Mint.
+Both are edible and brilliant for a productive patio display.

 📅 Sowing & Harvesting Calendar